AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/salesforce-sync-backlog-metrics.md

 **Schedule bulk updates during non-critical hours**: Review your data sync patterns to identify non-critical periods.
 See if bulk updates can be scheduled during these non-critical periods.

-If you're following all of the best practices above and you're still experiencing significant backlogs, contact [Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+If you're following all of the above best practices and are still experiencing significant backlogs, contact [Marketo Engage Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.